 On top of this, you can use sounds for a serious shock effect.
 How often in your life have you been frightened by a sudden sound?
 Certainly a lot more often than by any other sense alarming you.
 Those little acoustic shock effects are deeply engrained in your reader’s unconscious as well.

 Imagine the sudden uproar of a chainsaw.
-And if the guy who is carrying it wears a hockey mask too, you know that you will soon look like a jigsaw puzzle…
+And if the guy who is carrying it wears a hockey mask too, you know somebody is going to look like a jigsaw puzzle soon…

 Now we are getting into territory that’s neglected way too often.
 Many writers like to forget smell, because when they are busily visualizing their scenes, it just doesn’t come to them naturally.